webbycrown/kiaweds-statamic-theme/content/collections/team/al-b-zider.md

 position: Videographer
 image:
   - images/team-seven.png
 short_bio: 'Al B. Zider turns motion into emotion.
-With an instinct for framing stories and a passion for immersive visuals, he captures not just video—but visceral experience.
+With an instinct for framing stories and a passion for immersive visuals, he captures not just video but visceral experience.
 His lens is where creativity and clarity meet.'
 phone_numbers:
   1: '+23 2698 364511'
 email: contact@Ivanatinkle.com